gotthardp/lorawan-server/README.md

  * Supports the EU 863-870, US 902-928, CN 779-787, EU 433, AU 915-928 and CN 470-510 band.
  * Supports per-node configuration of TX power and data rate (manual ADR).
- * Runs on all major operating systems, including Windows, Linux, OS X and Solaris, even in a Docker container.
+ * Runs on all major operating systems, including Windows, Linux, OS X and Solaris, even on embedded systems like OpenWrt or in a Docker container.
+ * Does not crash as it's implemented in [Erlang](https://www.erlang.org/), which is designed for building fault-tolerant systems.
  * Is free, distributed under the MIT license.

 The server aims to be an all-in-one software package for small private LoRa networks.